mar-muel/tensorflow-project-template/README.md

-# tensorflow-project-template
+# Tensorflow Project Template

-Project template for tensorflow
+Some more info soon to follow